---

 ## The AbstractAxis Interface

-- **`generate_values(key=None)`**: Produces sample values as JAX arrays
+- **`generate_values(key=None)`**: Returns sample values as a JAX array

-- **`size`**: Returns the number of samples this axis generates
+- **`size`**: Number of samples this axis generates

 ```{python}